matheusoliveira22/notes/Security Groups.md

 - Fundamental of network security in AWS
-- They control how traffic is
+- They control how traffic is allowed into ou